Skip to main content

 Choose Claude Code if...

-• +Choose Claude Code if you want a terminal-first agent that “reads, plans, edits, and verifies in a loop,” including automatically running tests, linters, and type checks as part of the change workflow (especially useful for multi-file feature work, refactors, and bug fixes).
+• +Choose Claude Code if you want a terminal-first, Unix-philosophy agent that “reads, plans, edits, and verifies in a loop” across multiple files and then actively runs tests/lint/type-checkers as part of the same workflow.

 Choose GitHub Copilot if...